erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/41_outlook.md

 The development described in this section therefore mostly outline the critical path to a state where the efficacy of such a strategy can be validated through simulations.

 Apart from the the reduction of reaction torques the other major question is how well a CMG array is able to provide a stable platform for robotic or other processes.
-This work was able to answer this regarding the compensation of torques, leaving the error produced by the forces (which can't be directly compensation through CMGs) to the dampening controller or an optimization of the robots path and controller.
+The forces and torques applied to the pendulum by the robot used results from a simulation of fixed robot.
+The motion of the robots base, due to oscillations of the platform are therefore not taken into account in the forces and torques.
+To fix this, one needs to integrate the robot multibody simulation into the pendulum model.
-The extension of the models to include external forces as would be experienced at the robot base is remaining step needed to begin development of robot path optimization as well as robot based compensation strategies and validation of said strategies as well as the efficacy of damping the remaining error.
+Through the addition of either more realistic inverse kinematics, that take axis accelerations into account, or a HIL setup that uses the actual robot controller, one could then begin development of robot based compensation strategies and validation of said strategies as they work together with the dampening controller.

 ## Other Work Required

 Beyond these critical next steps resides a plethora of interesting research and engineering challenges.

-Once the pendulum, CMG and robot-multibody models have become more tightly integrated one could begin with the development and validation not only of control strategies that utilize the robot to compensate positional errors from pendulum oscillations.
-By integrating the models into robot path planning and by using either the real robot as a hardware-in-the-loop system or a more realistic robot simulator, one could also begin finding optimization strategies that increase the process accuracy through changes to robot paths and execution speeds/accelerations.
+Once the pendulum, CMG and robot multibody models as well as inverse kinematics have become more tightly integrated, one could begin studying optimization strategies that increase the process accuracy through changes to robot paths and execution speeds/accelerations.
 In a similar vein, by extending the models to include motion of the suspension point i.e. gantry motion or trolley and gib motion, it becomes possible create control systems that utilize information and actors of both the crane and CMG array.
 This should open up novel control opportunities for dampening and controlled movement as well as better input to the reaction torque reduction and ways to desaturate the CMGs.
 Desaturation goals could also be met by adjusting the control during dampening of large oscillations.